Journal DOI: http://dx.doi.org/10.9734/jabb

 We try to follow and we also recommend authors, reviewers and editors to follow ICMJE Recommendations.

 Disclaimer: This international journal has no connection with any scholarly society or association or any specific geographic location or any country (like USA, UK, Germany, etc).
-This is an independent journal run by SCIENCEDOMAIN international.
+This is an independent journal.
 Legal contact address of editorial office and other offices are available in this link.